pskiwi/avr-remote/README.md

 ## Differences to published App
 * Donation-Activitiy is removed
-* Icons removed because of open licensing questions
+* Icons replaced with material icons.

 ## Required Tools